Travel tips & inspiration

 • Phone not eSIM-compatible: some models (or versions) aren’t.

-• Confusing “data-only” vs local number: some eSIMs provide internet only (no classic calls/SMS).
+• Data-only confusion: some eSIMs provide internet only (no classic calls/SMS).

-• 2FA / banking SMS: if you need to receive SMS, keep your primary line active.
+• 2FA / banking SMS: if you need SMS codes, keep your primary line active.

 Quick checklist before you buy